 The ‘floor’ of the loan is CAP that defines the lowest interest rate you will ever see on the loan, regardless of what happens to the index.
 In most cases, the floor is equal to the start rate, so if your interest rate started off at 5%, then 5% would likely be the lowest rate you could see on your loan.

 This is the most important phase, and here is how the annual adjustment phase works.

-At the end of 5th year, the lender researches the index (the 1 year US treasury index) and determines that the index is at 4.5%.
-The margin of 2.75% is added to this figure, for a total of 7.25%.
+At the end of 5th year, the lender researches the index (the 1 year US treasury index) and determines that the index has risen to 6.5%.
+The margin of 2.75% is added to this figure, for a total of 9.25%.